joehanchoi/transparency-calculator/README.md

-# Ticket Requirements Helper
+# Hex Code and Transparency Calculator
-Helps convert content model data from tables to be ready for development tickets.
+Helps find the correct hex code to use when incorporating transparency.